sopwithcamel110/W101TeleportTrainer/README.md

 # W101TeleportTrainer
-An external hack that attaches to the Wizard101 game and changes your coordinates to whatever you input.
+An external hack that attaches to the Wizard101 game and allows you to quest faster.

 ## How to Run
 ### No Installer